 Students may take Accelerated Reading (AR) Quizzes and do diagnostic testing using the Renaissance Learning resources in the library.
 Parents can create a free family library account to check out books.
-We especially recommend this for parents with children at Miss Lee's because it provides immediate access to the library's preschool picture book and nonfiction collections.
+We especially recommend this for Miss Lee's parents because it provides immediate access to the library's extensive preschool picture book and nonfiction collections.
 Items check out for two weeks.

 Click here to view our online catalog.
 For additional student resources and information on family accounts, visit the Library page under My GSL.
 For other questions, email Jan Willis(jwillis [at] gslschool [dot] org) .